 Get The Plans:

-* Trailer load capacity is dependent on axle(s), components and material options used.
-It is also highly dependent on materials, construction techniques, assembly methods and proper load application — and includes the weight of the trailer.
-Load capacity does not include capacities for purchased parts such as the hitch, safety chain, springs, axles, tires, etc..
-Do not exceed manufactures limits.
+* Trailer load capacity is dependent on axle(s), components and material options.
+It also depends on materials, construction techniques, assembly methods and proper load application — and includes the weight of the trailer.
+Load capacity given does not include capacities for purchased parts such as the hitch, safety chain, springs, axles, tires, etc..
+Do Not Exceed Manufactures Limits.
 Always use caution, proper safety equipment and tie downs when loading and towing a trailer.